klebgenomics/KpSC_surface_antigen_loci/README.md

 Lab
 website](http://wyreslab.com/klebsiella-pneumoniae-o-antigen-genetics-structural-diversity-and-nomenclature/).

+> [!Tip]
+> You can see a full list of database versions in this repository [here](https://github.com/klebgenomics/KpSC_surface_antigen_loci/tags).
+The version displayed/downloaded by default is the most recent version (highest number).

+#### Predicted O types

-O locus classification requires some special logic, as the O1 and O2 serotypes are associated with the same loci and the distinction between O1 and each of the defined O2 subtypes (2α, 2β, 2γ) is determined by the presence/absence of 'extra genes' (_gml2β_ and _orf8_) elsewhere in the chromosome as indicated in the table below.
+O polysaccharide structures are known and/or predicted for all O loci; however, O classification requires some special logic.
+In particular, the O1 and O2 polysaccharides are associated with the same O loci and the distinction between O1 and each of the defined O2 subtypes (2α, 2β, 2γ) is determined by the presence/absence of 'extra genes' (_gml2β_ and _orf8_) elsewhere in the chromosome as indicated in the table below.
 Kaptive therefore looks for these genes to predict antigen (sub)types.

-> [!Note]
-> You can find information about the O locus database in versions <3.1.0 [here](https://github.com/klebgenomics/KpSC_surface_antigen_loci/blob/main/Legacy%20Database%20Information%20%E2%80%94%20Kaptive%203.2.0%20documentation.pdf).
+You can find information about the database versions <3.1.0 [here](https://github.com/klebgenomics/KpSC_surface_antigen_loci/blob/main/Legacy%20Database%20Information%20%E2%80%94%20Kaptive%203.2.0%20documentation.pdf).

 | New serotype designation | Required genes/loci (implemented in v.3.1+) | Prior designation (v.2.0.8–v.3.0.0b6) | Prior genes/loci (v.2.0.8–v.3.0.0b6) |